abrarmughal4480/Webrtc/webrtc-share/README.md

 1. Start the backend server
 2. Run the frontend application
-3. Join a room as either admin or user
+3. Join a room as admin to control pointer tracking
-4. Pointer tracking is automatically enabled
+4. Pointer tracking is automatically enabled for admin
-5. Hold down mouse button or touch screen for 2 seconds to see the indicator
+5. Click/touch anywhere to show the indicator instantly

 ## Configuration

-Pointer tracking is automatically enabled for all sessions and cannot be disabled.
+Pointer tracking is automatically enabled for admin users only and cannot be disabled.